 You still must satisfy your counselor that you can demonstrate each skill and have learned the information.
 You should use the work space provided for each requirement to keep track of which requirements have been completed, and to make notes for discussing the item with your counselor, not for providing full and complete answers.

-If a requirement says that you must take an action using words such as "discuss", "show",

-"tell", "explain", "demonstrate", "identify", etc, that is what you must do.
+If a requirement says that you must take an action using words such as "discuss", "show", "tell", "explain", "demonstrate", "identify", etc, that is what you must do.
 No one may add or subtract from the official requirements found in Scouts BSA Requirements (Pub.# 33216) and/or on Scouting.org.

-The requirements were last issued or revised in 2023

-This workbook was updated in December 2022.
+The requirements were last revised on January 1, 2024 • This workbook was updated in January 2024.

+Scout's Name: Unit Date Started ·

+Counselor's Name: Phone No.: Email: Please submit errors, omissions, comments or suggestions about this workbook to: Workbooks@USScouts.Org Comments or suggestions for changes to the requirements for the merit badge should be sent to: Merit.Badge@Scouting.Org

+1. Make a drawing and identify five or more parts of a flowering plant.
+Tell what each part does.

+2. Explain photosynthesis and tell why this process is important.